Central extensions and proper actions on products of hyperbolic spaces: Central extensions with bounded Euler classes

-Next we give a necessary condition for a group to have property (PH).
+Next we give a necessary condition for a group to have property PH.

 \begin{lemma} Let $G$ be a group and $c\in Z(G)$ be a central element.
 Suppose that a subgroup $G'\le G$ of finite index has a cobounded action on a hyperbolic space $X$.
-If $c$ is a commutator in $G$, then $c^k$ acts as an elliptic element under the action $G'\curvearrowright X$ for some $k>0$. \end{lemma}
+Let $c$ be a commutator of $G$ and $k>0$ such that $g^k\in G'$ for any $g\in G$, then $c^k$ acts as an elliptic element on $X$. \end{lemma}

 \begin{proof} If $c$ is of finite order, then there is nothing to prove.
 Suppose $c$ is of infinite order.
-Up to taking a finite-index subgroup, we can assume that $G'\lhd G$.
-Denote $[G: G']=k\ge 1$.
-Then it follows from the normality of $G'$ that $g^k\in G'$ for any $g\in G$.

 \begin{claim} $c^{k^2m^2}$ is a commutator in $G'$ for any $m\ge 1$. \end{claim} \begin{proof}[Proof of Claim] Since $c$ is a commutator in $G$, there exist $g,h\in G$ such that $ghg^{-1}=ch$.
 Since $c\in Z(G)$, $gh^{km}g^{-1}=c^{km}h^{km}$ for all $m\ge 1$.
 Reformulating this equality gives that $h^{-km}gh^{km}=c^{km}g$ and then $h^{-km}g^{km}h^{km}=c^{k^2m^2}g^{km}$.
 Note that $g^{km}, h^{km}\in G'$ for each $m\ge 1$.
 Thus, $[g^{-km},h^{-km}]=c^{k^2m^2}$ is a commutator in $G'$. \end{proof} Suppose that $c^k$ is not elliptic on $X$.
 By Lemma \ref{Lem: CenterProperty}, the action $G'\curvearrowright X$ is orientable lineal.
 Hence, Lemma \ref{Lem: UniformBounded} shows that the orbit of $\langle c^{k^2}\rangle$ on $X$ is bounded, which is a contradiction to the non-ellipticity of $c^k$. \end{proof}